 Here are five successful entrepreneurs sharing their secrets of a graceful business exit:

 - Build Exposure Engines

-Young CEO of Devise, Jeff Taylor sold a seven-figure fitness website this year.
+Young CEO of Devise, Jeff Taylor sold a seven-figure fitness website some years ago.

 If you aren’t familiar with exposure engines, the idea is quite simple.
 It’s about getting your listing seen on as many high-visibility websites as possible.
 It’s worth digging a little deeper into the topic if you’re starting to plan your exit.

 Building exposure engines mean getting your website highly visible and well-visited by many people.
 High traffic websites are highly profitable, so that’s how it is.

 Jeff Taylor said “First focus on quality and user experience.
 After that focus on creating exposure engines.
 Exposure engines can be organic or paid.
 Taking the time to develop a large social media page can pay dividends over the course of time.
 These exposure engines can put thousands of eyeballs on your content in minutes.
 They provide a strong launch pad for what you’re offering.
 With these launch pads, if the offering is quality, it’s hard to fail.”

 Taylor emphasizes that the selling process was arduous but gratifying.
 You have to make your analytics convince investors to buy your seven-figure business.
 It would not come easy; investors will scrutinize meticulously before diving in.

 Mike Angell, a self-taught programmer and owner of Evulse says, “…the best thing you can do is prepare your site for sale well before you even consider selling it.
 This means doing all the little things such as making all the domain names, hosting accounts etc. under their own entity.”

 While Jeff Taylor describes the process as time-consuming, Mike Angell finds the selling process simple and direct.
 He stressed that if you wish to sell your business, better start preparing early on to make the transfer process less hassle and painless.